How to Start a Clothing Brand // Complete Guide

 D. Cost Analysis

-• Cost of Materials: Calculate the cost of materials per unit to understand the bulk order requirements and negotiate better prices with suppliers.
+• Cost of Materials: Calculate the cost of materials per unit to understand bulk order requirements and negotiate more favorable prices with suppliers.

-• Labor Costs: Estimate the labor costs involved in producing each garment, considering the complexity of designs and manufacturing location.
+• Labor Costs: Estimate the labor costs associated with producing each garment, considering the complexity of the designs and the manufacturing location.

-• Pricing Strategy: Develop a pricing strategy that covers costs, aligns with your market positioning, and meets your target audience’s expectations.
+• Pricing Strategy: Develop a pricing strategy that covers costs, aligns with your market positioning, and meets the expectations of your target audience.

 E. Final Approval and Pre-production